scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 You attempt to dispel a magical effect targeting a creature or area.
-Make a spellcasting roll vs 1 proficient die per level of spell you are trying to dispel.
-If the effect you are trying to break is actively being concentrated on by another creature make a spellcasting roll vs the creatures concentration instead.
+Make a spellcasting roll against 1 proficient die per level of spell you are trying to dispel.
+If the effect you are trying to break is actively being concentrated on by another creature make a spellcasting roll against the creatures concentration instead.
 On success the magical effect ends.
 If targeting an effect caused by an object, such as a magic item or animated armor, they regain their magical effects after 10 minutes.

 You may target an additional effect for every level past 2nd.